csaq5507/UIBK-703602-Compiler-Construction/assignment_2.md

 The symbol table is created by traversing the AST and handling each parameter, declaration, and use of variable.
 Parameters and declarations result in new entries to the symbol table of the corresponding scope.
-While a use of a variable triggers a lookup in the symbol table currently constructed.
+Contrary, a use of a variable triggers a lookup in the symbol table currently constructed.
 The goal is to link each use of a variable to its corresponding entry in the symbol table.

 Let me illustrate this by showing how to correctly model [*shadowing*](https://en.wikipedia.org/wiki/Variable_shadowing).